I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_incoming_assoc_completion_parameters.md

 <div class="alert"><b>Note</b>  The miniport driver must set this member to zero if
      <b>uStatus</b> is not set to zero.</div>
 <div> </div>

-`ucErrorSource`

-For nonzero values of
-     <b>uStatus</b>, this member indicates the source of the error that prevents association.
-The NIC must
-     set
-     <b>ucErrorSource</b> to one of the following values:

-#### DOT11_ASSOC_ERROR_SOURCE_OS

-The miniport driver has rejected the association procedure because of system errors, such as
-       out-of-memory errors.
-In this case,
-       <b>uStatus</b> should be set to the NDIS_STATUS_XXX or NTSTATUS_XXX code returned from the operating
-       system.

-#### DOT11_ASSOC_ERROR_SOURCE_REMOTE

-The AP or the peer station has rejected the association procedure.
-In this case,
-       <b>uStatus</b> should be set to the 802.11 status code form the 802.11 authentication frame,
-       association response frame, or re-association response frame.
-Table 19 in the
-       <i>IEEE 802.11-2003 Specification</i> contains all the possible values.
-The miniport driver can also
-       return new values in this IEEE specification when it is amended.

-#### DOT11_ASSOC_ERROR_SOURCE_OTHER

-The association failed for an IHV-specific reason.
-In this case,
-       <b>uStatus</b> contains a nonzero value specified by the IHV.

-`UnicastCipher`

-The unicast cipher algorithm that the 802.11 station resolved with the peer station during the
-      association operation.
-For more information about the data type for the
-      <b>UnicastCipher</b> member, see
-      <a href="..\wlantypes\ne-wlantypes-_dot11_cipher_algorithm.md">DOT11_CIPHER_ALGORITHM</a>.

-<div class="alert"><b>Note</b>  The miniport driver must set this member to zero if
-      <b>uStatus</b> is not set to zero.</div>
-<div> </div>

-`uStatus`

-The status of the association with the peer station.
-If zero, the association succeeds.
-If
-     nonzero, the association fails.

 ## Remarks
 The Native 802.11 miniport driver includes a DOT11_INCOMING_ASSOC_COMPLETION_PARAMETERS structure when